norojordan/python-api-challenge/README.md

 # python-api-challenge

-Part I - WeatherPy
+# Part I - WeatherPy
-In this example, create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, utilize a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+In this example, I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I used a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
 A series of scatter plots was created to showcase the following relationships:

 Temperature (F) vs. Latitude